-In all, it’s an amazing wheel which gives experienced sim racers huge opportunity to develop and tailor their drive however they wish.
+In all, it’s an amazing wheel that gives experienced sim racers a huge opportunity to develop and tailor their drive however they wish.
 However, it doesn’t come with a wheelbase and will require a compatible one in order to be used.

-- 64 potential inputs between buttons/switches allows for a highly precise driving experience
+- 64 potential inputs between buttons/switches allow for a highly precise driving experience

 - Platform independent USB connection